VinceWak/Labs_0116/module_3/Project_week_7/readme.md

 ## Deliverables

-- '1.
-Bank_loan.csv with clean and encoded data
+- '1. data.csv with clean and encoded data
-- '2.
-Bank_loan.ipynb' with all code concerning data cleaning and modelling
+- '2. project7.ipynb' with all code concerning data cleaning and modelling
 - '3.
 Slides/dashboard/notebook with must-have EDA, each model description (how it works, what the parameters are, what exectly you used) and results (for each model and final table with models comparison).
 - '4.
 Please state the conclusion about usability of each model.
 - '5.
 Trello board with logged time.